xaratustrah/barion/README.md

 #### Win

-It is possible to run and even make a binary file using py2exe under Win.
-I tested this using Win7 64 bit.
-On a blank Win machine download and install **Python 3.4.0** and **PyQt5.5.0** both x64 versions.
+It is possible to run and make a binary file using py2exe under Win.
+More general info can be found in this [gist](https://gist.github.com/xaratustrah/4efc5001f1bbcce47e02e2343ba29b87).

-Note  that version numbers are important, because otherwise they will not match.
-Using **pip** you should then install
+Additional packages are:

-    pip install fortranformat py2exe
+    pip install fortranformat

 then you write